-The Group carries some investment securities at fair value, with fair value changes recognized immediately in profit or loss as described in accounting policy 3(l).
+The Group carries some investment securities at fair value, with fair value changes recognized immediately in profit or loss as described in accounting policy 3(1).

-(iii) Available for sale
+(iii) Available-for-sale

-Debt securities such as treasury bills issued by the Government of Romania are classified as availablefor-sale assets.
+Debt securities such as treasury bills issued by the Government of Romania are classified as available-for-sale assets.